Early Mortgage Payoff Calculator

 Continue paying: Keeps capital invested in alternatives.
 Minor mathematical edge but requires continued attention to the mortgage.

-For most borrowers, paying off the final few years of a mortgage when financially possible is worth doing — the complexity reduction and psychological benefit exceed the small opportunity cost.
+For most borrowers, paying off the final few years of a mortgage when financially possible offers reduced complexity and psychological benefit that may exceed the small opportunity cost.

 The redraw/offset mortgage variant